Piezoelectric Soft Robot Inchworm Motion by Tuning Ground Friction through Robot Shape: Quasi-Static Modeling and Experimental Validation: Soft Body Robot Model: Shape

 \subsection{Previous work}

-Precise analytical modeling is the key to the design and control of the robot.
-Challenges are caused by the soft body nature and its complex interaction with the environment.
-Current methods of modeling a piezoelectric soft robot are usually constant-curvature models \cite{Webster2010,Falkenhahn2015,DellaSantina2020b} and pseudo rigid body models \cite{Lobontiu2001,Bandopadhya2010,Li2018}.
-The constant-curvature model treats an actuator (or part of it) as a perfect arc with some radius, and then coordinate transformation can be used to form the kinematics of the robot similar to a rigid robot.
-Pseudo rigid body model, as an alternative way, treats the robot as joints connected by short links and then treats it as a rigid robot.
-Research works on soft-body-based models are open.
-There is research to include only the gravity loading by applying Cosserat rod theory to a continuum robot in a cantilever case \cite{Jones2009}.
+Control of the robot requires precise analytical modeling.
+Current methods of modeling a piezoelectric soft robot have typically employed constant-curvature models \cite{Webster2010,Falkenhahn2015,DellaSantina2020b} and pseudo-rigid body models \cite{Lobontiu2001,Bandopadhya2010,Li2018,Zheng2022}.
+A constant-curvature model treats an actuator (or part of it) as a perfect arc with some radius.
+Then a coordinate transformation can be used to model the kinematics of the robot, a procedure similar to that used for a rigid robot.
+Alternatively, a pseudo-rigid body model breaks a flexible robot into short rigid links connected by flexible joints.
+One can further include the effects of gravity by applying Cosserat rod theory to a continuum robot in a cantilever case \cite{Jones2009}.

-In this paper, we are going to develop a soft-body-based model for our robot.
-It will also include the robot's interaction with the ground -- the vertical force exerted on the robot as of the gravity (referred to \textquotedblleft ground force\textquotedblright{} later) and frictions.
-They usually have tremendous effects on the shape of the robot as of the body\textquoteright s elasticity.
+In this paper, we develop an analytical soft-body model for our robot, which includes gravity and the robot's interaction with the ground.
+Though previously under-investigated, gravity effects are significant and of critical importance because of the robot's elasticity.